 Japanese Educational System

-- After completing your major in a junior college or college of technology recognized by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), you can obtain your "bachelor's degree" if you pass the examination set by the NIAD-UE.
-Please check further details from the school you are applying in.
+- After completing your major at a junior college or college of technology recognized by the National Institution for Academic Degrees and University Evaluation (NIAD-UE), you can obtain your "bachelor's degree" if you pass the examination set by the NIAD-UE.
+Please check for further details from the school you are applying to.

-Most higher educational institutions in Japan set its academic year from April to March of the following year.
-Many of higher educational institutions adopt the semester system, and most start their academic year in April, although there are also some that begin in autumn.
+Most higher educational institutions in Japan set their academic year from April to March of the following year.
+Many higher educational institutions adopt the semester system, and most start their academic year in April, although there are also some that begin in autumn.

 |Colleges of technology||51||3||3||57|